DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 ### Mon Dec 1
 - In class: Respond to supplemental student feedback questions on what helped you learn.
 In addition, please fill out the College's standard online evaluation form when available.
 - Finish Build 7: Data Stories for Dress Rehearsal and Peer Feedback by *Tues Dec 2nd at 9pm*.
-Rehearse a 2-minute overview of highlights to deliver to community partners and guest evaluators at our last class.
+Rehearse a 2-minute overview of highlights you plan to deliver to community partners and guest evaluators at our last class, worth participation credit.
 - Assign Build 8: Finalize Data Story for Community Partners and Guest Experts.
-After feedback from our community partners, finish any revisions to your Build 7 data story by **Friday Dec 6th at 12 noon**.
+After feedback from our community partners, finish any revisions to your Build 7 data story by **Thursday Dec 4th at 9pm**.
 There are **no extensions** because guest experts need time to read your work. **Do not paste your link in Build 8**.
 Instead, the instructor will make a "frozen" copy of your most current revisions to Build 7, republish it on the public [Partners and Projects page](https://datavizforall.org/partners-projects/), and paste those links in Build 8 to send to our guest experts to read before your presentations.
-Rehearse your 2-minute overview of highlights for guest experts, and prepare for Q&A. Worth 10 points, scored by guest experts.
+Worth 10 points, scored by community partners and guest experts.
 - After this deadline, you are welcome to make further revisions to your version and email the instructor a request to “pull” your edits into the published version, but this might happen only after the guest evaluators have finished their work.
 - Decisions to make before your data story is "frozen" and published on DataVizForAll:
   - You can insert your full name (recommended), or you have the right to use only your first name or initials.
 Learn why in my chapter, "[Public Writing and Student Privacy](https://webwriting.trincoll.edu/chapter/dougherty-public/index.html)" in [Web Writing](https://webwriting.trincoll.edu) book (2015).